 We hear a lot about the impact Employee Engagement has on Customer Experience.
 Most times, Employee Engagement is viewed in a vacuum.
 Every year or year-and-a-half, the Human Resources department trots out a survey asking employees to rate their satisfaction with various aspects of their jobs: benefits, pay, management, work-life balance, and so on.
 Rarely, if ever are employees explicitly asked about their perspectives on the customer experience.
 What are their perceptions of what’s working, and what’s not—and more importantly—why?
 What would they recommend as solutions?
 What new ideas do they have to improve how your brand delivers on customer expectations?
 This is Voice of Employee.

 Forrester Research defines Voice of Employee (VoE) as “Any feedback from employees or partners that pertains to their ability to deliver great customer experiences.”
 Without it, you have a huge blind spot in understanding your customer experience, and in achieving positive relationships and business outcomes.
+The importance of employee voice in the workplace has become more relevant today than ever in order to increase workplace satisfaction, performance, and overall retention.
+The key to ensuring that this essential feedback continues is to demonstrate that the organization values the voice of employee by not only collecting the feedback, but showing that it has an impact and influence in the workplace.

 A Frontline View